betteriot/betteriot-form/ux/README.md

 Try our easy form to assess how your you’re doing on your journey to make a good, secure and ethical connected product.
 This will take you about 15 minutes.

 We assume that your team or company makes and sells connected products that have a software and hardware component.
-Check out our definitions for some of the terms we use here (link to https://github.com/openiotmark/iotmark-principles#roles)
+Check out our definitions for some of the terms we use (link to https://github.com/openiotmark/iotmark-principles#roles)

 Get started!